Wizards of Waverly Place season 2: Synopsis

-Guest stars and recurring cast include: Dan Benson, Bill Chott, Skyler Samuels, Josh Sussman, Daryl Sabara, Cindy Crawford, Fred Willard, Rachel Dratch, Dwayne Johnson, Misty May-Treanor, JD Cullum, Anne Ramsay, Amanda Tepe and Jeff Garlin.
+Guest stars and recurring cast include: Dan Benson, Bill Chott, Skyler Samuels, Josh Sussman, Daryl Sabara, Cindy Crawford, Fred Willard, Rachel Dratch, Jenica Bergere, Dwayne Johnson, Misty May-Treanor, JD Cullum, Anne Ramsay, Amanda Tepe and Jeff Garlin.

 Plot

 Alex has another love interest, her classmate Dean Moriarty, and tries to impress him by using magic to make him think she is smart.
 In another episode, when Alex's nemesis, Gigi Hollingsworth, finds her diary which she draws in, she finds out about Alex's crush on Dean.
 When Gigi gets trapped, she gets back out and is convinced she hit her head.
-She tells the school of Alex's crush on Dean and Alex admits what she does in her diary, but denies it was Dean who was the prince in her drawings.
+She tells the school of Alex's crush on Dean and Alex admits what she does in her journal, but denies it was Dean who was the prince in her drawings.
 He still, however, seems impressed.
 She later asks him if he will help fix an old car of her father's, which he agrees to do.
 Dean then enters it in a race once fixing it, but Alex gets mad when her family begin to like Dean and he doesn't spend as much time with her.
 Alex then transports herself into the car during the race to talk to Dean, who reveals he likes her.
 Dean asks Alex out, but on a triple date.
 After Alex eliminates the other couples so that she can be alone with Dean, she realizes he wants to kiss her.
 On the date, she tries to distract Dean so that he will not, but after he tells her he likes her too much, they kiss.
 Alex promises she will not abandon him, but then runs off to help her brother.
 She comes back and they make up.
 Alex later reveals she doesn't like how badly Dean expresses his feelings.
 When wizard students stay at the Russos' due to Wiz Tech being closed down, Ronald Longcape Jr. begins to develop feelings for her.
 Alex feels guilty when she thinks she is falling in love with Ronald.
 Ronald gets rid of Dean and then transforms into him as to break up with Alex so he can be with her.
 Ronald takes advantage of her and makes her evil like him and his father so that they can rule.
 Alex then reveals she is in love with Dean, so he is transformed back.
 Dean is back and starts calling Alex his girlfriend.
 Tired of lying to her best friend, she reveals magic to Harper by taking her into space on her birthday.
 Dean moves away, but Alex tries to continue dating him in his dreams with the use of magic.
 When he comes to see her, they go out on a date but she realizes they have drifted apart, so she breaks up with him.